TheNetworkGuy/netbox-zabbix-sync/README.md

 Due to Zabbix limitations of changing interface type with a linked template, changing the interface type from within Netbox is not supported and the script will generate an error.

-For example when changing a SNMP interface to an Agent interface:
+For example when changing an SNMP interface to an Agent interface:
 ```
 Netbox-Zabbix-sync - WARNING - Device: Interface OUT of sync.
 Netbox-Zabbix-sync - ERROR - Device: changing interface type to 1 is not supported.